 Users are increasingly encountering malicious links that, when clicked, unleash a different kind of computer destruction.
-In this case, it is crucial for users to be aware of the appearance of such malware, its associated links, and other potential hazards.
+In this case, users must be aware of the appearance of such malware, its associated links, and other potential hazards.
 This article aims to introduce the concepts of sniffing and spoofing, distinguish between them, explore protective measures against these threats, and delve into their underlying mechanisms.

 What is Sniffing?